 Red light torch app

-You can use a red flashlight app, if you don’t have a flashlight that’s red.
+You can use a red flashlight app if you don’t have a red flashlight.
 This is one way to improvise.
-For Apple, check out NightVision Light at the App Store and for Android, Red Telescope Flashlight at Google Play.
+For Apple, check out NightVision Light at the App Store, and for Android, Red Telescope Flashlight at Google Play.

-- Get some red cellophane and cover the front of the torch or flashlight with layers of the cellophane and then secure these layers with a rubber band.
+1. Get some red cellophane and cover the front of the torch or flashlight with layers of the cellophane and then secure these layers with a rubber band for a DIY red flashlight.
 Trim the excess red cellophane and there you have it.

-- Or you can fit red gel light filter pieces over the lens.
-Art supply stores stock these, but they are also available at Amazon (click on image below to see details and price).
+1. Or for a red flashlight for night vision you can fit red gel light filter pieces over the lens.
+Art supply stores stock these, but they are also available at Amazon (click on the image below to see details and price).

-A rechargable flashlight is handy.
+A rechargeable flashlight is handy.
 This one has a USB so you can charge it in your vehicle or using a solar charger or battery bank.
 It’s also waterproof.

 Lightweight small red light torch

-For a flashlight you can stick in your pocket or clip on your belt or carry bag, you can’t go past this lightweight LED model…
+Best red lens flashlight that fits in your pocket: For a flashlight, you can stick in your pocket or clip on your belt or carry bag, you can’t go past this small red flashlight that’s a lightweight LED…

 If you want to free your hands, you can use a red headlamp.
 The problem with these is that they can get annoying when you are trying to look through the eyepiece of the telescope.

-Important accessories for astronomers are observers’ flashlights that shine a very pure red light.
+Look for flashlights that shine a very pure red light.

 Every backyard astronomer should have a red flashlight in their kit.
 They are essential for navigating in those best dark places, reading a planisphere, and adjusting settings on the telescope.

-The best ones are astronomy grade red flashlights.
-But, if you are just starting out, you could get away with an app on your phone or by making your own — For how to make a red flashlight for astronomy – scroll up.
+The best ones are astronomy-grade red flashlights.
+But, if you are just starting, you could get away with an app on your phone or by making your own — For how to make a red flashlight for astronomy – scroll up.